 Multi Cloud Adaptation¶

-Multi-VIM/Cloud provides and infrastructure adaptation layer for VIMs/Clouds and K8s clusters in exposing advanced hardware platform awareness and cloud agnostic intent capabilities, besides standard capabilities, which are used by OOF and other components for enhanced cloud selection and SO/VF-C for cloud agnostic workload deployment.
-The K8s plugin is in charge to deploy the CNF on the Kubernetes clusters using Kubernetes API.
+Multi-VIM/Cloud provides and infrastructure adaptation layer for VIMs/Clouds and K8s clusters in exposing advanced cloud agnostic intent capabilities, besides standard capabilities, which are used by OOF and other components for enhanced cloud selection and SO/VF-C for cloud agnostic workload deployment.
+The K8s plugin is in charge of deploying CNFs on the Kubernetes clusters using Kubernetes APIs.

 Closed Control Loop Automation¶

 Closed loop control is provided by cooperation among a number of design-time and run-time elements.
 The Runtime loop starts with data collectors from Data Collection, Analytics and Events (DCAE).
 ONAP includes the following collectors : VES (VNF Event Streaming) for events, HV-VES for high-volume events, SNMP for SNMP traps, File Collector to receive files, and RESTCONF Collector to collect the notifications.
-After data collection/verification phase, data are moved through the loop of micro-services like Homes for event detection, Policy for determining actions, and finally, controllers and orchestrators to implement actions CLAMP is used to monitor the loops themselves.
+After data collection/verification phase, data move through the loop of micro-services like Homes for event detection, Policy for determining actions, and finally, controllers and orchestrators to implement actions.
+The Policy framework is also used to monitor the loops themselves and manage their lifecycle.
 DCAE also includes a number of specialized micro-services to support some use-cases such as the Slice Analysis or SON-Handler.
-Some dedicated event processor modules transform collected data (SNMP, 3GPP XML, RESTCONF) to VES format and push the various data onto data lake.
+Some dedicated event processor modules transform collected data (SNMP, 3GPP XML, RESTCONF) to VES format and push the various data into data lake.
 CLAMP, Policy and DCAE all have design time aspects to support the creation of the loops.

 ONAP provides models to assist with service design, the development of ONAP service components, and with the improvement of standards interoperability.
 Models are an essential part for the design time and runtime framework development.
 The ONAP modeling project leverages the experience of member companies, standard organizations and other open source projects to produce models which are simple, extensible, and reusable.
 The goal is to fulfill the requirements of various use cases, guide the development and bring consistency among ONAP components and explore a common model to improve the interoperability of ONAP.